 - Senior students may invite guests who are college age (not over age 20).
 Seniors students must have prior permission from the Dean of Students to bring a college-age guest by submitting the dance guest pass directly to the Dean before submitting it to Student Activities.
 College-age guests will be required to present a proper photo ID confirming their birth date prior to admittance to the dance.
 An AMHS student is allowed to bring no more than one guest and must complete a Dance Guest Pass.
 This guest pass must be submitted to the Student Activities Office by 3:00 pm on the Tuesday prior to the date of the dance.

 - An AMHS student is allowed to bring no more than one guest and must complete a Dance Guest Pass.
 This guest pass must be submitted to the Student Activities Office by 3:00 pm on the Tuesday prior to the date of the dance, along with a printed copy of the purchase receipt.
-Any non-Mitty guest attending the dance must come with the inviting AMHS student.
+Any non-Mitty guest attending the dance must ARRIVE & LEAVE with the inviting AMHS student.
 No guests will be allowed entry if the AMHS student is not present at check-in.

 - Any forged signatures on a guest pass will result in forfeiture of attendance at that and/or future dances, no refund, and possible disciplinary action.
 Students and their guests must present their student body card or a valid photo ID upon entering the dance.

 - These items are strictly prohibited due to their association with club drug use: glow sticks, necklaces, bracelets, mouth bubbles, etc. pacifiers, suckers, and other items placed in the mouth Such items will be confiscated, not returned, and the student referred to a dean.